meeoh/Kwhydro-tracker/README.md

 # Kwhydro-tracker

 Script to read the amount of hydro used in the past day on https://www.kwhydro.on.ca/en/index.asp.
-Currently messages the result over telegram via the telegram adapter.
+Currently messages the result over discord via the discord adapter.
 Any other adapters should implement the sendMessage method, then can be swapped out easily in `index.js`.

-The default implementation simply changes the period of time to day and reads the percentage increase/decrease compared to the previous day.
+In order to setup a discord bot, follow: https://discordjs.guide/preparations/setting-up-a-bot-application.html.
+Make sure you are and the bot have a shared server or else it wont be able to DM you!

 ## Setup